lvillasica/ink-rails/README.md

 ## Usage

-Add this lines to your application.css before "*= require_self":
+Add this line to your application.css before "*= require_self":

 	*= require ink